 - The unit is small, ergonomic, and easy to use.

-- There’s a standard DTC library for those codes you don’t understand.
+- There’s a standard DTC library for those codes you don’t readily understand.

-- The 410 easily fits into the glove box of any vehicle you decide to use it with.
+- The 410 easily fits into the glove box of any vehicle you decide to use it on, from super minis to full-size heavy-duty trucks.

 Here’s the direct purchase link of the Ancel AD410 on Amazon.
 You should take a look.